landray/code-snippets/README.md

 ## Notice

 * Solo is based on `Vue`, you must install the `Vue Syntax Highlight` package via Package Control before using the `Solo Snippets`.
+* `Solo Snippets` is only suitable for single-file vuejs components.
+Their file extension is `vue`

 ## Usage
 1. Open a blank file, and set the file syntax to `Vue Component`.
 2. Type "spage" and press TAB.

 ## Lists of Snippets